 Connect with Students Who Learn Differently

 One of the biggest problems facing modern teachers is how to connect with students who learn differently.
 In a classroom of twenty-five students, there’s not a lot of time for personalized instruction.
-But how do you reach the children who may have learning disabilities or simply a different way of engaging with material?
+But how do you reach the children who may have learning disabilities or simply a different way of engaging with the material?

 With PowerApps, you can create a variety of different apps that tackle different learning processes.
 If you have children with dyslexia, for instance, you can incorporate coping strategies for the disorder into the program.
 You can also create different programs to work for visual, kinesthetic, and auditory learners.